 Water is a key ingredient for the perfect summer.
 Days at the beach, trips to the water park, or afternoons swimming in the pool are essential, but maybe the best way to make sure your kid has fun with water this summer is with one (or more) of the best water guns and squirt guns.
 In fact, the best water-based artillery will make them the aquatic kings of the neighborhood (and you a hero for equipping them).

-From recurve-bow-style guns that shoot both arrows and water streams to bike-based turrets and clip-based blasters, the latest and greatest aquatic weapons offer a wide range of soaking styles.
-They’re so fun your kids will want to use them all summer, so be prepared to confiscate them once the leaves turn brown.
+From recurve-bow-style guns that shoot both waterlogged arrows and water streams to bike-based turrets and clip-based blasters, the latest and greatest aquatic weapons offer a range of soaking styles.
+They’re so fun your kids will want to use them all summer, so be prepared to confiscate their weaponry once the leaves start to turn.

 Pros: Those chunky missiles come in a pair and are brightly colored so they’re less likely to get lost in the midst of water gun warfare.
 The shape of the weapon is also unique, and we mean that in a good way.

-Cons: Soaking the darts takes some time, and this thing only holds 22 ounces of water so it may be better for shorter rounds than epic water wars.
+Cons: Soaking the darts takes some time, and this thing only holds 22 ounces of water so it’s better for shorter engagements than epic water wars.

-Cons: A two-feet long gun that holds over half a gallon of water might be unwieldy for smaller kids (or those with lower than average upper body strength).
+Cons: A 2-foot-long gun that holds over half a gallon of water might be unwieldy for smaller kids or those with less upper-body strength.